-The Argentine ultimately paid the price for wasting a substitution on a clearly unfit player as his side wilted badly in extra time in Lisbon.
+The Argentine ultimately paid the price for wasting a substitution on a clearly unfit player as his side wilted badly in extra time in Lisbon

 One could understand why Simeone decided to take a risk on Diego Costa in Lisbon.
-The Brazil-born Spain international is Atletico’s top scorer, the principal attacking threat.
-Therefore, Simeone was desperate for Costa to start, so desperate that the striker was sent to Belgrade this week to undergo a revolutionary treatment involving the use of horse placenta.
+The Brazil-born Spain international is Atletico’s top scorer, their principal attacking threat.
+Therefore, Simeone was desperate for Costa to start; so desperate that the striker was sent to Belgrade this week to undergo a revolutionary treatment involving the use of horse placenta.
 When the forward’s name appeared on the Atletico teamsheet for the final in Lisbon, it appeared as if Simeone had worked another miracle.
 However, the selection was a gamble that backfired badly.

 The thinking must have been that it would be better to risk Costa from the start because if the player broke down Atletico would at least have a player to replace him.
-If, on the other hand, Costa was thrown on in the closing stages as Atletico’s final throw of the dice, the club would be left with 10 men if the striker’s hamstring tensed up once again.
+If, on the other hand, Costa was thrown on in the closing stages as Atletico’s final throw of the dice, they would be left with 10 men if the striker’s hamstring tensed up once again.